 The Pildner-Steinburg brothers developed and focussed these synergies into the the GAW Group, which is a group of technology companies operating worldwide.
 The operational business of the GAW Group is concentrated in the Paper & Pulp, Automotive, Chemical and Plastic Industries and Automation Divisions.

-The GAW Group is today present in seventeen countries, It achieves an annual turnover of EUR 102 million and maintains a widespread network of production facilities, service and sales offices on every continent in the world.
+The GAW Group is today present in seventeen countries and has more than 600 employees, achieves an annual turnover of EUR 133 million and maintains a widespread network of production facilities, service and sales offices on every continent in the world.

 After 42 years in business, in February 2016, both have resigned as CEO from the operative business of GAW technologies, focussing on the agenda of the GAW Group Holding from now on.